 - Try placing the cake layers into the refrigerator to chill faster!

-Maple Berry Filling
+Making the Maple Berry Filling

 A great way to add even more rich maple flavor to this maple berry cake is to sweeten the berries with maple syrup!
 I used strawberries, raspberries and blueberries for my video tutorial.
 Feel free to use your favorite berries and fruit, too!
 I sliced the strawberries into smaller pieces and tossed them together with the other berries and ½ cup of pure maple syrup.
 Let the berries stand while the cake layers are cooling.